 Greek Carols on Christmas Eve

 Like most local folk music (demotika), Greek Christmas carols date back to the Byzantine times and are still mostly sung in the purist katharevousa form of the Greek language.
 The word “kalanta” derives from the latin “calenda”, which is defined as the start of the month.

-On Christmas Eve morning and in some areas after sunset, children across the land would gather (and fortunately still do, especially in rural Greece) – gloves, caps and triangles in hand, and would visit every household and shop in the village or town.
+On Christmas Eve morning and in some areas after sunset, children across the land would gather (and fortunately still do, especially in rural Greece) – gloves, caps and triangles in hand, some would even hold Greek Christmas boats and would visit every household and shop in the village or town.
 “Na Ta Poume?”
 (Shall We Sing?), they would yell waiting for that special “nod”.